KIngSimeone/womens-health/README.md

 **Just a note `Token` is required in the request headers to use below endpoints.**

-Below is the endpoint to estimate cycles: `localhost:8000/v1/women/create-cycles`
+Below is the endpoint to estimate cycles: `POST`, `localhost:8000/v1/women/create-cycles`

 Below is a sample request body:
 ```